 If you are sure that your property’s general rates category is incorrect, please download and fill in the Official objection form (PDF 61 KB).
 Please make sure you send your form to us before the due date written on your rates notice.

 Lodging an objection will not affect the rates notice we have already sent you.
 You still need to pay the full amount by the due date.
 If your objection is approved, your rates will be adjusted, which will be reflected on your future rates notice.

 Re-assessment of rates due to subdivision, amalgamation or strata title

 We re-assess rates when lots are changed.

-When a survey plan is lodged with the Department of Natural Resources, Mines and Energy, any rates and charges previously levied on cancelled lot/s will be credited back.
+When a survey plan is lodged with the Department of Resources, any rates and charges previously levied on cancelled lot/s will be credited back.